KBVO: As a separate entertainment-based station; MyNetworkTV affiliation

-On January 27, 2016, after terminating the planned $2.4-billion acquisition of the Des Moines, Iowa-based Meredith Corporation it announced the previous September, Media General announced it had signed an agreement to sell its assets to the Irving-based Nexstar Broadcasting Group – which had a previous $14.50-per-share offer for the group be rejected by Media General two months earlier – for an evaluation of $4.6 billion in cash and stock plus the assumption of $2.3 billion in Media General-held debt.
+On January 27, 2016, after terminating the planned $2.4-billion acquisition of the Des Moines, Iowa–based Meredith Corporation it announced the previous September, Media General announced it had signed an agreement to sell its assets to the Irving-based Nexstar Broadcasting Group—which had a previous $14.50-per-share offer for the group be rejected by Media General two months earlier—for an evaluation of $4.6 billion in cash and stock plus the assumption of $2.3 billion in Media General-held debt.
 The transaction was approved by the FCC on January 11, 2017; the sale was completed six days later on January 17, at which point the existing Nexstar stations and the former Media General outlets that were not subject to divestiture to address ownership conflicts in certain overlapping markets became part of the renamed Nexstar Media Group.
-The deal marked Nexstar's re-entry into the Austin market, as the group had previously operated KEYE-TV under a local marketing agreement with Four Points Media Group from 2009 to 2011, concluding after Sinclair Broadcast Group acquired the KEYE and the other Four Points stations; it also resulted in KBVO becoming the fourth Nexstar station to have originated as a part- or full-time satellite station prior to converting into an independently programmed outlet (along with NBC affiliate KNWA-TV in Fort Smith, Arkansas, and MyNetworkTV affiliates WCIX in Champaign, Illinois, and KYLE-TV in Bryan).
+The deal marked Nexstar's re-entry into the Austin market, as the group had previously operated KEYE-TV under a local marketing agreement with Four Points Media Group from 2009 to 2011, concluding after Sinclair Broadcast Group acquired KEYE and the other Four Points stations; it also resulted in KBVO becoming the fourth Nexstar station to have originated as a part- or full-time satellite station prior to converting into an independently programmed outlet (along with NBC affiliate KNWA-TV in Fort Smith, Arkansas, and MyNetworkTV affiliates WCIX in Champaign, Illinois, and KYLE-TV in Bryan).

-Subchannel history

-KBVO-DT2

-KBVO-DT2 is the Bounce TV-affiliated second digital subchannel of KBVO, broadcasting in standard definition on UHF channel 27.2 (or virtual channel 14.2).

-On November 16, 2015, Media General announced that it had entered into an agreement with Katz Broadcasting to affiliate 16 stations owned and/or operated by the group — including KBVO and KNVA — with one or more of Katz's four digital multicast networks, Escape (now Ion Mystery), Laff, Grit and Bounce TV (the latter of which is owned by Bounce Media LLC, whose COO Jonathan Katz serves as Katz Broadcasting's president and CEO).
-As part of that agreement, KBVO-DT2 was originally tapped to serve as an affiliate of Laff; however, that affiliation would subsequently be passed over to KNVA-DT3 shortly after the group's Austin virtual triopoly came under the stewardship of Nexstar Media Group.
-On October 13, 2017, as part of a June 2016 agreement between Nexstar Media Group and Katz Broadcasting to affiliate 81 stations with one or more of Katz's four multicast networks (which amended the previous Media General agreement to shift the local rightsholders of the Bounce and Laff affiliations in Austin), KBVO launched a digital subchannel on virtual channel 14.2 to serve as an affiliate of Bounce TV.